Thank you to everyone who provided input on the Neighbourhood Streets Pilot Policy. The final policy was approved by Council in July 2022.

 We are currently working on a new intake process for project requests.
 The new intake process and the new Neighbourhood Streets Policy will ensure a more equitable selection process.
 The policy goes beyond eliminating unsafe vehicle behaviours to also include the infrastructure and partner interventions that promote barrier-free travel choices, inclusion and community resilience.

-Communities will be invited to apply for neighbourhood street enhancements using a new intake process.
-By Fall 2022, The City will announce the next traffic calming projects with a goal of starting new projects each year.
+Once complete, communities will be invited to apply for neighbourhood street enhancements.
+Once funding is secured, The City will announce the next traffic calming projects with a goal of starting new projects each year.

 ABOUT THE PROJECT

 In 2003, The City of Calgary adopted a Traffic Calming Policy to reduce speeding and shortcutting in problem areas in Calgary communities.
 This was a request or petition-based program that required a great deal of work for communities to navigate.
 A ten-year review showed that this program was not equitable.

 In 2020, The City created a new draft policy with the goal of creating streets where neighbours of all ages and abilities can connect and have access to safe, comfortable travel options.
 This new draft policy goes beyond speeding concerns and widens the tool kits available to enhance neighbourhood streets and promote other modes of transportation.

 The draft Neighbourhood Streets policy replaces the 2003 Traffic Calming Policy and:

 - Introduces new toolkits like resident-led activation or street labs over and above traffic calming